Privacy Policy and Cookie Policy by UOW Malaysia

 • Critically assess the patients to set up effective treatment plan and carry out appropriate therapy including re-evolution.

-• Maximize patient outcomes using effective communication skills.
+• Maximise patient outcomes using effective communication skills.

 • Demonstrate accountability to professional growth and continual education.